muziejus/text-divider/README.md

 ## Output

-Using it with the command line gives a result similar to that of the original spreadsheet.
+Using it with the command line gives a result similar to that of Prof. Hoover’s original spreadsheet.
 It creates a `.csv` file where each line of text is marked (or not) depending on what division it is in.
 For example, there might be a “Dialogue” column, and the value for the lines could be blank, “Alice,” or “Bob,” depending.

+You can additionally pass the `--speakers-export` option with a path to a directory, into which the program will place a separate `.txt` file for each speaker.

 Using it in the interpreter or within a program creates a list where each value is a dictionary with keys as the column names.
 The current column names are: